 Frequently asked questions

-Who’s the top insurance company in Canada overall?
+Which is the top insurance company in Canada?

 The top 5 life insurance companies in Canada are Canada Life.
 Manulife, Sun Life, Industrial Alliance (iA), and Desjardins if you’re looking at size and financial strength alone.